Course of Fire - 26th of April, 2014

 Shooters will be allowed to run the course with a loaded and holstered handgun but all rifles must be unloaded anytime the shooter is not on a designated rifle stage.
 Shooters will only load their rifle after the RO gives them the command to do so and shooters must unload their rifle and show the RO an unloaded rifle before they leave the shooting station.
 Shooters will also show the RO an unloaded rifle when they arrive at a station.

-All stages which are “Pistol Only” will have a mat on the ground and shooters will be required to leave their unloaded rifle on the mat before beginning the shooting stage.
+All stages which are “Pistol Only” will have a mat on the ground and shooters will be required to leave their unloaded rifle on a mat or other designated location before beginning the shooting stage.

 Each shooter will be required to have a stopwatch.
 This will be used to record your wait time in case there is a line at a shooting station.
 If you have to wait 10 minutes in line, you certainly don’t want that 10 minute wait added to your run score.

 Shooters may bring all the gear they want.
-All safe and legal ammunition is allowed for use on this range.
+Safe and legal ammunition is allowed for use on this range.
 However we ask you do not use any steel core/armor piercing ammo if you have an alternative.
 No tracers allowed.